Wednesday, December 15, 2010

 So, in an effort to share my love for this film, I've compiled a few things for you.

 - Have you seen Design Sponge's Living in the Parent Trap?
-It's a must.
+I love it.

 -Also, I'm completely taken with the California Ranch house in the movie.
 I love little cottages and cozy furniture, but if I ever got the chance to live in a place like this, I would probably faint.